 “Quite significant hair loss during shedding.”

-This dog has a very undercoat.
-When the periods in which hair loss becomes rather pronounced, in spring and autumn, are approaching, it is helpful for the owner’s attention to be paid to checking and caring for the condition of the coat daily so as not to have to collect natural piles of hair around the house or on clothing.
-Adequate cleaning with a brush and a carder will help the fast shedding of hair during moulting.
+This dog has a very thick undercoat.
+As the periods in which hair loss becomes rather pronounced, in spring and autumn, approach, the owner should check and care for the condition of the coat daily so as not to have to collect natural piles of hair around the house or on clothing.
+Adequate cleaning with a brush and a carder will help the hair shed quickly during moulting.

 Salivation and slime containment